alex-delalande/potentials-entropic-sd-ot/README.md

 Notebooks:
 * ```suboptimality.ipynb```: plots the rate of convergence of the difference of costs on toy examples in dimension 1.
-* ```potentials-behavior-sourcename.ipynb```: study the behavior of the potentials w.r.t. regularization parameter on a toy example in dimension 1 with source *sourcename*.
+* ```potentials-behavior-sourcename.ipynb```: studies the behavior of the potentials w.r.t. regularization parameter on a toy example in dimension 1 with source *sourcename*.